lalitk007/Eth_proof_Beginner/README.md

  #
 The contract has a mapping of addresses to balances:

-map: Mapping of addresses to token balances (address => uint)
+bal: Mapping of addresses to token balances (address => uint)

 #
 The contract has a mint function:

 Parameters: address ad - the address to mint tokens to, uint val - the amount of tokens to mint

-Increases the total_Supply by val
+  -increases the total_Supply by val

-Increases the balance of the ad address by val
+  -increases the balance of the ad address by val

 #
 The contract has a burn function: